from a handpicked tutor in LIVE 1-to-1 classes

 What is Segment Addition Postulate in Geometry?

-The segment addition postulate in geometry is the axiom which states that a line segment divided into smaller pieces is the sum of the lengths of all those smaller segments.
-So, if we have three collinear points A, B, and C on segment AC, it means AB + BC = AC.
+The segment addition postulate in geometry is the axiom which states that the length of a line segment divided into smaller pieces is the sum of the lengths of all those smaller segments.
+So, if we have three collinear points A, B, and C on segment AC such that B is somewhere between A and C, then AB + BC = AC.
 It is a mathematical fact that can be accepted without proof.

 What are the Two Conditions of the Segment Addition Postulate?